API reference

 • jitter (timedelta | None) – the time that was randomly added to the calculated scheduled run time (if the job was derived from a schedule)

-• start_deadline (datetime | None) – if the job is started in the worker after this time, it is considered to be misfired and will be aborted
+• start_deadline (datetime | None) – if the job is started in the scheduler after this time, it is considered to be misfired and will be aborted

 • result_expiration_time (timedelta) – minimum amount of time to keep the result available for fetching in the data store